gabrielmoreira/peleg/README.md

 # Peleg
-Peleg - A simple messaging processor for AMQP
+A simple messaging processor for AMQP